Academic Standards & Honor Code

 ABA Standard 309 requires that law schools “provide academic support designed to afford students a reasonable opportunity to complete the program of legal education, graduate, and become members of the legal profession.”

 Students who perform at a low academic level will receive academic support consistent with this ABA policy.
-These students will have the opportunity to focus on the development of skills necessary for success in the academic program through recommended or required participation in the Academic Achievement Program, as follows:
+These students will have the opportunity to focus on academic decisions and skill development necessary for success in the academic program through recommended or, in extreme cases, required participation in the Academic Achievement Program, as follows:

-3. After the fall semester of the first year, students who earned below a 1.5 grade point average will be placed on academic probation and will be required to meet with the Associate Dean for Student Affairs and Communications for academic and other counseling immediately upon receiving first semester grades.
+After the fall semester of the first year, students who earned below a 1.5 grade point average will be placed on academic probation and will be required to meet with a Dean from Academic Affairs for academic and other counseling immediately upon receiving first semester grades.

 Students may obtain an official transcript by clicking on “SURFS” (http://www.umaryland.edu/surfs/) and then selecting the “Request for Official Transcript” option.